thayerve/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What problem does the context API help solve?

+When a lot of child components need access to the same state, it can be tedious and repetitive to prop drill to each component.
+Context API lets you wrap everything in a Provider component so each child component can access the state.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+The store is a big central state container of the most current data being managed by the app.
+It’s where each component shops for the state it needs, hence single source of truth.
+Actions name things that could change the state and send new values as payload.
+Reducers take in actions and perform the expected function that corresponds with that action, taking in the payload and returning the changed state to the store.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+Component state is only defined and used within that single component, or perhaps sent as props to a child component.
+A good time to use component state is for form inputs.
+Application state is accessible to every component of the app, and may be something like user info that will be displayed in various places across the app.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+Redux-thunk is middleware that allows you to perform asynchronous actions with Redux, which would otherwise be synchronous.
+This allows for promises and various states like beginning a fetch call, awaiting fetched data, and success or failure.
+It can be described like a turnstile, allowing one action through at a time.

 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!

+Context API seems like the simplest to implement, so I think I like that best.
+Redux has more moving parts and we haven’t yet built something complex enough to show off its true power, but I’ve spent more time working with Redux so far, and I get the impression it is more widely used, so I’m trying to focus on learning it well.

 ## Project Set Up